null Skip to main content

 VINIFICATION AND MATURATION: The must undergoes two débourbages (settlings), one at the press house immediately after pressing and the second, a débourbage à froid, in stainless steel tanks at 6°C over a 24 hour period.
 A slow cool fermentation with the temperature kept under 18°C takes

 place in stainless steel, with each variety and each village kept separate until final blending.
 The wine undergoes a full malolactic fermentation.
-Secondary fermentation takesplace in bottle at 9°C in the deepest Pol Roger cellars (33 metresbelow street level) where the wine is kept until it under goes remuage (riddling) by hand, a rarity in Champagne now adays.
+Secondary fermentation takes place in bottle at 9°C in the deepest Pol Roger cellars (33 metres below street level) where the wine is kept until it under goes remuage (riddling) by hand, a rarity in Champagne now adays.
 The very fine and persistent mousse for which Pol Roger is renowned owes much to these deep, cool and damp cellars.

 All our wines are stored in our importers bonded warehouse, which have the optimum environment for fine wine storage, by carefully regulating temperature, humidity and other microclimatic factors.
 As such, please allow between 7 and 10 days for your delivery to arrive.